 As part of Because's global commitment to giving back, each team member is offered two days a year to volunteer for a cause that's close to their hearts.

-This year, the team in Australia decided to give back as a group by spending a day volunteering at the Foodbank NSW and ACT warehouse in Glendening.
+For the second year running, our team in Australia decided to give back as a group by spending a day volunteering at the Foodbank NSW and ACT warehouse in Glendening.

-With an estimated 3.6 million people across Australia reporting food insecurity over the past year alone, we were eager to contribute our time and energy to help make a difference.
+Given the recent devastating fires in Australia, we were eager to contribute our time and energy to help make a difference in the community.

-As we arrived at the Foodbank warehouse, we were greeted by Luke, the volunteer coordinator.
-He explained that without the assistance of volunteers the Foodbank wouldn't function.
+As we arrived at the Foodbank warehouse, we were greeted by volunteers and told that without their assistance, the Foodbank wouldn't function.
 Volunteers effectively take on the role that large machinery would usually play in a manufacturing line.
 If the food isn’t picked and packed, then the people in need would simply not receive it.

 Large multinational companies, including the likes of Woolworths, McDonalds and Aldi, donate food to the Foodbank throughout the year.
 These donations total 37 million kilograms of food which otherwise would go to landfill.

-These food donations feed close to 8 million people annually, 652,000 people a month or 163,000 a week - the numbers are truly breathtaking.
+These food contributions feed close to 8 million people annually, 652,000 people a month or 163,000 a week - the numbers are truly breathtaking.

 This food is especially important for children.
-Without these food donations, children facing food insecurity would go hungry, massively impacting their development.
+Without it, children facing food insecurity would go hungry, massively impacting their development.
 Hunger in children can cause them to lose sleep, become agitated, have more tantrums and be unable to concentrate at school.
-Without donations from the Foodbank, thousands of Australian children would not progress in school, potentially jeopardising their futures.
+Without the help from the Foodbank, thousands of Australian children would not progress in school, potentially jeopardising their futures.

-After our chat with Luke, we were then taken into the warehouse where we were given our picking list and instructions on how to prepare our pallets for the delivery trucks.
+After our chat, we were then taken into the warehouse where we were given our picking list and instructions on how to prepare our pallets for the delivery trucks.

 As we made our way around the warehouse, we started working up a real sweat - thankfully we also got to head into the chiller to cool off after hours spent picking orders.
 Thanks to our competitive nature, we were speeding around to get as many pallets packed as possible.